 Can you adapt these onion bhajis?

-Oh yes!
-You could just vary the spicing.
-Add some extra ground spices such as cumin and turmeric.
-I find that with one chilli pepper they aren't very hot but if you are serving them to people who don't like chilli heat you could miss it out.
-After all, if you want a chilli kick with your onion bhajis you could serve a hot pickle or chutney on the side.
+I find that with one chilli pepper they aren't very hot so you can add more.
+And if you are serving them to people who don't like chilli heat you can miss the fresh chillies out.
+Alternatively, if you want a chilli kick with your onion bhajis you can just serve a hot pickle or chutney on the side.

 If you want to adapt the recipe more drastically you could add some other vegetables as well as the onions.
 How about some grated carrot?